RoydonTay/crowd_based_signals_for_crypto_trading/README.md

+# NUS Fintech Society: Crowd Based Signals For Algo Crypto Trading

+This project was completed by members of the NUS Fintech Society (ML Dept).
+This repository contains the code for data collection, processing and model training experiments.

-# Reddit Data Collection with GitHub Actions
+## Reddit Data Collection with GitHub Actions (Turned Off)

-This project automatically collects Reddit data from cryptocurrency-related subreddits and uploads the results to Google Drive on a daily schedule.
+This repository automatically collects Reddit data from cryptocurrency-related subreddits and uploads the results to Google Drive on a daily schedule.

-## Features
+### Features

 - **Automated Data Collection**: Runs hourly via GitHub Actions
 - **Multiple Subreddits**: Collects from `btc`, `eth`, and `CryptoMarkets`
 - **Google Drive Integration**: Automatically uploads CSV files to your Google Drive
 - **Manual Trigger**: Can be triggered manually via GitHub Actions UI

-## Setup Instructions
+### Setup Instructions

-### 1. Reddit API Credentials
+#### 1. Reddit API Credentials

 1. Create a Reddit app at https://www.reddit.com/prefs/apps
 2. Note your `client_id` and `client_secret`

-### 2. Google Drive API Setup
+#### 2. Google Drive API Setup

 **Option A: OAuth2 with Refresh Token (Recommended for GitHub Actions)**